Biography for Dr. David Bird

 I know about dental disasters.
 I needlessly spent $4000 on dental work in 1998 that I later found out was totally unnecessary.
 My problem was not a 'micro-crack' that required root canal therapy and then (after this failed) a dental implant (which also failed due to a dentist 'unscrewing' it).
 I ended up with a hole in my mouth and in my wallet.
 Actually the problem was simply tooth grinding - which the dentist missed.

-In1998 I also discovered that I had bad osteoporosis of the spine and elsewhere.
+In 1998 I also discovered that I had bad osteoporosis of the spine and elsewhere.
 I had climbed up a mountain and got a sore back.
 I went to a colleague and he suggested a plain X-ray.
 The X-ray showed up the osteoporosis.
-I believe this was related to my dietary fanaticism and the long term tetracyclines.
+I believe this was related to my dietary fanaticism and the long term tetracycline.
 I have largely managed to treat this over the years with natural things like exercise and mineral supplements.

-Very happily married since 1992.
-Two children and Tombo the dog.
-I like hiking (though, I do confess to becoming tick-phobic), mountain biking, gardening and doing odd jobs around the house and on the cars.
+Very happily married since 1992 with two grown children.
+I like hiking, biking, gardening and doing odd jobs around the house.
 I am interested in Bible prophecy, world events and, I guess not surprisingly, lifestyle and preventative medicine.

 In childhood I suffered from the classic infections of my time like mumps, measles and chicken pox.
 I probably had an issue with eating too much dairy products and sugar because I developed glue ear and ended up having my swollen adenoids removed when about 7 years old.
 As a child, I was a chocaholic and ate a fairly standard omnivorous diet.
 I consumed a lot of sugar.
 When I was 13 my older brother became a vegetarian and I decided to give it a go too.
 I enjoyed it and have continued to be on a plant-based diet.
 Our mother was very accommodating and allowed us to come into the kitchen to make our meat alternatives.
 Not long after this I stopped drinking caffeine beverages and cut down on chocolate, eventually giving it up completely and changing to carob-based products.